AndreaAguiar/elementox-landing-page/README.md

 The project was created for Hiring Coders, a Gama Academy program.
 The challange was to develop an e-commerce system to register email on the landing page and to receive news and promotions.

-The page result can be access in that [link](https://elementox.netlify.app/)
+The page result can be access [here](https://elementox.netlify.app/)